petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/designing-claritys-master-pages.md

 1. Repeat this process until you've finished applying the master pages.

 Once finished, each page should be linked to the correct master page template.
 Now any changes made to the templates are automatically applied to each page using it.

+Next, you’ll create custom navigation menus and use them for these master page templates so they only include the desired pages.

 ## Conclusion